Hong Kong Film Gala Presentation Celebrates Fifth Edition in Dubai

 When asked about his casting decisions, Tai Lee revealed that Patrick Tam was always his first and only choice for the role of the father.
 The script had been tailored for him eight years ago, though the film only came to fruition this year due to various delays.
 Casting the son, however, came as an unexpected surprise: “Locker walked into the audition with bleached blond hair — completely different from what I had imagined.
 But that was the moment I realised the character could look like this.
 So I cast him on the spot,” Tai Lee laughed.

-Discussing the concept behind Behind the Shadows, director Chow Man-yu began with the cinematic image of private detectives.
+Discussing the concept behind Behind the Shadows, director Chou Man-yu began with the cinematic image of private detectives.
 In many Hollywood films, he noted, private investigators are portrayed as almost superhuman — well-connected, quick to crack cases, and often involved in major government or triad-related plots.
 “But when I interviewed real private detectives in Hong Kong, the reality was completely different,” he explained.
 “They’re actually very low-profile, and most of the cases they handle are infidelity — not the big, dramatic cases people imagine.”

 The film also draws inspiration from a deeply personal story close to the director.
-“I have a friend who fell into depression after his wife betrayed him,” Chow shared.
+“I have a friend who fell into depression after his wife betrayed him,” Chou shared.
 “It hit me very hard, and it made me think: if you hurt someone with a knife, you’re held legally responsible — but when you hurt someone emotionally, why is there no consequence at all?”
 This question became one of the film’s core motivations.

 Dubai audiences showed great curiosity toward Hong Kong cinema, asking thoughtful questions and seeking to learn more about the cultural context and creative ideas behind the films.
 Through these post-screening conversations, Hong Kong filmmakers engaged in warm and open exchanges, offering Middle Eastern viewers fresh insight into the voices and perspectives of a new generation of Hong Kong storytellers.